TI-S1500/GNU-S1500/README.md

 ## Development

+* Future developments will (*most likely*) happen in the [TI-S1500/GCC-1.x](https://github.com/TI-S1500/GCC-1.x) repository.
 * [Pull requests](https://github.com/TI-S1500/GNU-S1500/pulls) for bug-fixes and
-  improvements will be accepted.
+  improvements to code in this repository will be accepted.
-* [Issues](https://github.com/TI-S1500/GNU-S1500/issues) should be used for
+* [Issues](https://github.com/TI-S1500/GNU-S1500/issues) should be used for tracking bugs and defects in this tree.
-  defect tracking.

 ## Licensing